 The Image of God

 HOBBY LOBBY and Chick-fil-A have more in common besides being closed on Sundays.
 These two companies are for-profit businesses.
 They are not Christian organizations like churches.
 Nor are they non-profit corporations.
-They are for-profit organizations ran by Christians.
+They are for-profit organizations run by Christians.
 The Supreme Court ruled in favor of permitting Hobby Lobby to not obey the mandate in Obama Care that requires employers to provide health care coverage for contraceptives that end the life of conceived babies.
 Hobby Lobby has no problem providing health care that covers 16 out of 20 FDA-approved contraceptives.
 But Hobby Lobby refused to pay for contraceptives, such as the morning-after pill, that destroyed fertilized eggs.
 The owners of Hobby Lobby (the David Green family) believe life in the image of God begins at fertilization or conception and that the Bible forbids wrongly taking the life of a person.
 I agree with Hobby Lobby and the Supreme Court ruling.

 God creating man in His image is what sets man apart from animals

 Before the creation of man and woman, God had prefaced His acts of creation with, “Let there be” (Genesis 1:3; 6; 9; 11; 14; 20; 24).
-Seven times God said, “Let there be.”
-But with man, God dramatically broke this pattern and said, “Let us make man in our image” indicating the divine counsel took place before the creation of man.
+Seven times, God said, “Let there be.”
+But with man, God dramatically broke this pattern and said, “Let us make man in our image,” indicating the divine counsel took place before the creation of man.

 The Bible teaches that man was formed in God’s image at creation.
 That image of God was deformed at the Fall of man into sin.
 Since salvation, the believer now is being transformed into the image of God.
 The believer will eventually be perfectly conformed to the image of Christ once in heaven.